IF YOU SEE SOMETHING SAY SOMETHING

 Read More

 My name is June Brown.
 I was born in November 1940 in St Louis MO.
 My dad was a butcher, and mother was a stay-at-home mom.
 I had four siblings.
 We lived in an average neighborhood, and we all worked hard.
 Everyone just seemed to share, help, and love each other.
 It seemed different from today’s world.
 I grew up with my mother telling me to be kind and to care.
 She always told me kindness was love.
 I grew up caring for people, and later in life I ended up being a caregiver for my mom and my disabled brother.
 His name was Jim, but we just called him Brother.
 Later in his life, my dad had a stroke.
-My sister and I took care of dad, but eventually we had to placed him in a facility.
+My sister and I took care of dad, but eventually we had to place him in a facility.
 We cried when that day came.

 When we placed dad into the nursing home, the staff noticed right away my sister and I were going to be frequent visitors.
 They always had him looking nice and clean.
 And then I looked around at others.
 Some were still in pajamas, sitting around looking like no one cared.
 I thought to myself, they’re taking good care of dad, but what about these other people?
 What’s being done for them?
 It made me sad, and it looked like they were being neglected.